-Ms. Schaumleffel stated individuals should not be making their own products.
+Q: Individuals should not be making their own products.
 It should be stated plainly that customization of products is not something licensees should be doing in the industry.

-Ms. Underwood responded that the Board does not have authority over that.
+A: The Board does not have authority over that.
 This may be better addressed in another booklet in the five-booklet series, Protection from Hazardous Chemicals, and is also addressed in liability insurance.